Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 But he's also saying the Tories will have the exact same problem.

-And he, yeah, he just, he says it's to do with, a lot of it is to do with a lack of entering into cultural, the cultural arena, and that they haven't bothered developing that side, which is something we've talked about loads, loads on the conservative side.
+And he says a lot of it is to do with a lack of entering into the cultural arena and that they haven't bothered developing that side, which is something we've talked about loads on the conservative side.

 I'm just trying to find the best quote of this.